 A truly great park for a picnic and somewhere to relax and let your hair down.
-The people park is perfect for a retro picnic, grab some stuff from the milk market in Limerick and have a great picnic.
-The park has seating and lots of really nice trees.
+The people park is perfect for a retro picnic, grab some stuff from the milk market in Limerick and have a great picnic there!
+The park has plenty of seating and lots of really nice trees.
 There is a children’s playground also.
 If you just want to chill out with a book this is the place.

-Tasty pastries and cakes, fruit and some nice cheese.
+Tasty pastries and all kinds of cakes, fruit and some amazing cheese’s.
 Hot food also and the smell of good cooking!!!!
 You can’t beat it, grab a coffee and some flowers or try some local crafts.
 This market is a great place to taste some great Irish food and experience Irish culture and the wheeling and dealing of market traders.

 10 – Visit Dolans Pub and Warehouse – Time for some Traditional Irish Music and a few pints!!

 Dolan’s pub is on the Dock Road in Limerick, it’s a great pub for music and good food.
 There is a huge amount of music gigs in Dolan’s every month for all music types.
-It’s a great spot to try a nice pint of Guinness.
-And hear a trad Irish music session (We call it trad in Ireland).
+It’s a great spot to try a nice pint of Guinness and catch an earful a trad Irish music session (We call it trad in Ireland).

 11 – Travel to Lough Gur – Experience 1000’s of years of history!!